-Thanksgiving is a time for me to slow down and be thankful for the simple abundance in my life.
+Thanksgiving is a time to slow down and be thankful for the simple abundance in life.
+Even if you’re eating rabbit. 🙁

 My grandma would start before daylight peeling potatoes for mashed potatoes that would stay warm in an old crock with a plate turned upside down for the lid.
-Dough would be rising for dinner rolls and my job was gathering canned vegetables from the cellar.
+The dough would be rising for dinner rolls and my job was gathering canned vegetables from the cellar.

-She did this on Thanksgivings and on Sundays.
-Family would arrive for the day every Sunday.
+She did this on Thanksgiving and on Sundays.
+The family would arrive for the day every Sunday.
 She never knew if 6 would show up or 26.
 But there was always enough food and nothing went to waste.
 I don’t know how she did it.

 What I didn’t know was the “chicken” was really a rabbit dad shot that morning!